ZapFile.ai

 Cloud Storage (Google Drive, Dropbox, etc.)

 Files are uploaded to cloud servers and stored indefinitely.
 Transfer requires an account from the sender.
 Recipients may need an account depending on sharing settings.
+Google Drive provides 15 GB of free storage, shared across Drive, Gmail, and Photos.

 What it protects against: Network interception (if TLS used), local device loss (files exist in cloud).
 What it doesn't protect against: Service access to your data, third-party infrastructure access, data breaches, historical exposure (files persist indefinitely).